 ４．Ensuring Appropriate Information Disclosure and Transparency

 - In addition to proper disclosure based on legal and regulatory requirements, the Company also establishes a Corporate Governance Guideline based on its Management Philosophy, Code of Conduct, Mid-Term Management Plan and the principles of the Corporate Governance Code, and posts the said Guideline on the Company’s website.

 - 2.Information Disclosure and Provision of Information in English Language

-- The Company endeavors to provide information to investors in other countries by posting not only its summary statement of accounts, but also various types of releases, technologies owned by the Company, results of projects, and its Corporate Social Responsibility Report (CSR Report), on the Company’s English language website.
+- The Company endeavors to provide information to investors in other countries by posting not only its notice of convening of general meeting of shareholders (summary) and summary statement of accounts, but also various types of releases, technologies owned by the Company, results of projects, and its Corporate Social Responsibility Report (CSR Report), on the Company’s English language website.

 ５．Effectiveness of Board of Directors